gatling/gatling/src/docs/content/reference/script/protocols/grpc/migrating/index.md

 ## Not supported

+- `io.grpc.CallOptions`: we don't intend to support completely arbitrary call options, only a subset:
+  - Deadline with `deadlineAfter`
+  - Others can be added on customer request
 - Dynamic protocol: `target`, `setChannel` and `disposeChannel` do not currently have a replacement
 - Dynamic payloads, the following syntax (with `$()`, `:~` and `updateExpr`) is not supported: